sahib/misc/debugging/slides.typ

   - Let others read your log.

       - They might have new ideas or just plainly say "nah, that's bullshit"

-  - Write regression tests.

-      - When you fixed it, make sure it stays fixed.
-Happens way too often that different people debug the same problem.
-      - Since this case was not thought of during design it would be otherwise likely that we forget it once more.
-        (and having to fix a bug twice is not a nice feeling!)
     ```
   )